Learn how to install multiple instances of an app on the same device.

 files.
 To fix that, uncheck the "Shared" checkbox and check it again, after that new .xcscheme

-file should show up in the ios/myapp.xcodeproj/xcshareddata/xcschemes directory.By default, the newly created target has separate Info.plist file (in our case it's ios/myapp copy-Info.plist).
+file should show up in the ios/myapp.xcodeproj/xcshareddata/xcschemes directory.By default, the newly created target has separate Info.plist file (in the above example, it's ios/myapp copy-Info.plist).
 To simplify your project we recommend using the same file for all targets:

 Build Settings